BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/battle_companies/map_based_campaigns.md

-﻿Whilst the Journey to the Blue Mountains Narrative Campaign takes your Battle Company on a specific journey with an end goal, a map-based campaign is a whole different experience entirely.
+Whilst the Journey to the Blue Mountains Narrative Campaign takes your Battle Company on a specific journey with an end goal, a map-based campaign is a whole different experience entirely.
 Battle Companies spend huge amounts of time travelling across Middle-earth, traversing all kinds of various terrain as they set about accomplishing whatever tasks they have been set; and a map-based campaign allows you and a group of friends to fight over all of Middle-earth as your companies vie for control of it.

-Over the next few pages we are going to present to you a simple and fun map-based Battle Companies campaign that's ideal for 4-10 players — although you can have more if you don't mind it getting a tad hectic!
+Over the next few pages we are going to present to you a simple and fun map-based Battle Companies campaign that's ideal for 4-10 players - although you can have more if you don't mind it getting a tad hectic!

 ### HOW DOES IT WORK?

-The first thing you will need to do is gather a group of players for your campaign, and then get them all to gather together their starting Battle Company — an even number works much better for this, so if you have an odd number try to encourage another player to join!
+The first thing you will need to do is gather a group of players for your campaign, and then get them all to gather together their starting Battle Company - an even number works much better for this, so if you have an odd number try to encourage another player to join!
 Players are free to use any Battle Company they wish, though we feel the campaign works best when each player uses a different company; that way each player is representing a different faction or region, which adds to the excitement of the campaign.

 We recommend between 4-10 players for this campaign, as that way the map does not get too crowded and each faction has room to expand their own territories.
-However, this is by no means a hard and fast rule, and if you want to have more players in the campaign, that is absolutely fine — just be prepared for some companies to be right on top of each other from the start!
+However, this is by no means a hard and fast rule, and if you want to have more players in the campaign, that is absolutely fine - just be prepared for some companies to be right on top of each other from the start!

 Once you have gathered your players and they have chosen their Battle Companies, each player will need to choose their starting location.
 These are all spaces in the wilderness of Middle-earth where your Battle Company currently resides, and are denoted on the map by the shaded yellow hexes and the ![](../media/battle_companies/starting_symbol.jpg) symbol.
 As there are only 10 of these starting locations on the map, if you have more than 10 players in your campaign, you will have to agree on some other starting locations for the extra players.